chrokh/toow-old/_sources/chapters/sets.md

 Set theory helps us define effective types for both objects and rules.
 Effective in the sense that they only allow the states and behavior that we want.
 Which in turn means that we need fewer tests and suffer fewer bugs.
-We'll talk more about this in future sections [{numref}`Chapter %s<types-over-tests>`] but at this point I hope that you will trust me when I say that great programmers understand that data types can usefully be thought of as sets.
+We'll talk more about this in future sections but at this point I hope that you will trust me when I say that great programmers understand that data types can usefully be thought of as sets.

-[^business-objects]: TODO: Perhaps this is a poor term to use.

 ```{important}
 Types can be modelled by sets.